SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 The basic structure is *health workers + retention/training + countries*

 Types of healthcare worker expanded using MeSH terms.
+One could include `shortage*` in the *retention/training* terms, but do we want to add papers mentioning the problem (shortage) without mentioning solutions outlined in the target (retention, training etc.)?

 ``` Ceylon =
 TS =